gksander/sg-gui/README.md

 - [ ] Need to do replacements based on offsets not the text itself
 - [ ] Loading state when scan is running
 - [ ] Perf improvements:
+  - [ ] don't ship all of shiki's languages.
   - [ ] Some sort of inf scroll? if there are thousands of results, need to be able to handle that.
 - [ ] Ellispses if in thousands for line number
 - [ ] Proper release workflow